refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 });
 ```

-Or use the `meta.dataProviderName` property in your resource config, which will be the default data provider but can be overriden in data hooks and components:
+Or use the `meta.dataProviderName` property in your resource config, which will be the default data provider but can be overridden in data hooks and components:

 ```tsx
 const App = () => {